andrew/ultimate-awesome/README.md

 - [awesome-face-detection-and-recognition](https://github.com/coderonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
 - [awesome-go](https://github.com/Cori1109/awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 - [fucking-awesome-cpp](https://github.com/Correia-jpv/fucking-awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-javascript](https://github.com/correia-jpv/fucking-awesome-javascript) - 🐢 A collection of awesome browser-side JavaScript libraries, resources and shiny things. 😎 Awesome lists about all kinds of interesting topics.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-readme](https://github.com/Correia-jpv/fucking-awesome-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝 With repository stars⭐ and forks🍴.
-- [fucking-awesome-scala](https://github.com/correia-jpv/fucking-awesome-scala) - A community driven list of useful Scala libraries, frameworks and software.
-With repository stars⭐ and forks🍴.
 - [awesome-devops-tools](https://github.com/curated-awesome-lists/awesome-devops-tools) - A curated compilation of top-notch DevOps tools tailored for developers and sysadmins.
 - [awesome-mac-privacy](https://github.com/danilych/awesome-mac-privacy) - 🔒 Explore the best privacy & security tools for macOS in this curated collection.
 - [awesome-mac-apps](https://github.com/davidmerrick/awesome-mac-apps) - My favorite macOS apps.